ryanam26/DonkiesAPI/README.md

 As soon as money received by Donkies LLC (checked by API), we process received amount to debt user's accounts to TransferUser model.

 From TransferUser model currently send cheques manually.

+### Transfer flow of money from user's funding source to Donkies LLC in TransferDonkies model.